 The University obtains an independent actuarial valuation, on an annual basis, of the future costs associated with staff who have been granted early retirement.
-This is used to establish the level of provision required for the unfunded pension liability at the year end.
+This is used to establish the level of provision required for the unfunded pension liability at the year end and has been calculated on the SSAP24 basis, consistent with previous years.
+The main financial assumption made for valuation purposes was that the expected future pension payments were discounted at an investment return, net of expected future price inflation, of 2.4% per annum.
 Movements in the provision are shown below:

-2001 £000s 2000 £000s
+£000s £000s

+11,964 10,495

-Balance at 1 August 10,495 6,386
+Balance at 1 August 39 42

-Income from Investments 42 41
+Income from Investments (674) (651)

-Early Retirement Pensions (651) 2,078 (484) 4,552
+Early Retirement Pensions 1,036 2,078

 Transfer from Income & Expenditure Account

-Balance at 31 July 11,964 10,495
+Balance at 31 July 12,365 11,964